-Begin the day at the Tokyo Skytree, where you'll ascend to the first observatory of the Tokyo Skytree for panoramic views across the city.
-Next, head to the old district of Asakusa and soak up the atmosphere at Sensoji, Tokyo's oldest and most famous temple, before browsing the stalls on Nakamise Shopping Street.
-Afterwards, drive by the Imperial Palace Plaza en route to enjoy a stroll through the tranquil Hamarikyu Gardens to the south of the city.
+Begin your day at the Tokyo Skytree, where you'll ascend to the first observatory of the Tokyo Skytree for panoramic views across the city.
+Next, head to the old district of Asakusa and soak up the atmosphere at Sensoji,

+Tokyo's oldest and most famous temple, before browsing the stalls on Nakamise Shopping Street.
+Afterwards, drive by the Imperial Palace Plaza en route to enjoy a stroll through the tranquil Hamarikyu Gardens in the south of the city.

 Return to your hotel, where your guide will let you know what time to meet for this evening's dinner cruise.
 Transfer from the hotel to your boat and take a leisurely dinner cruise on Tokyo Bay for some excellent city vistas.
 You will need to get on and off your boat this evening without assistance.
+You will be on your feet for 4-5 hours during your touring in Tokyo.
+Due to limited coach parking, you may need to walk around 15 minutes on flat road to reach some areas.